jgerstmayr/EXUDYN/docs/RST/cInterface/GeneralContact.rst

 Structure to define general and highly efficient contact functionality in multibody systems (Note that GeneralContact is still developed, use with care.).
-For further explanations and theoretical backgrounds, see  :ref:`seccontacttheory`\ .
+For further explanations and theoretical backgrounds, see Section :ref:`seccontacttheory`\ .

 .. code-block:: python